EMERGING CONTOURS OF RISK MANAGEMENT

 Source: Author’s modified diagram; original source: De-fa Cai et al, Big Enterprise TRM: Warning, Simulation and Application,

-For this, some of the points an organization needs to consider are the availability of adequate tax competencies within, assurance of the tax department's continuity, reliability and availability of the external expertise, considering tax as one of the pieces of the dynamic organisation jigsaw and availability of enough budget to reach tax goals.
+For this, some of the points an organization needs to consider are the availability of adequate tax competencies within, assurance of the tax department’s continuity, reliability, and availability of the external expertise, considering tax as one of the pieces of the dynamic organization jigsaw and availability of enough budget to reach tax goals.

 OECD’S GUIDANCE ON SIX BUILDING BLOCKS FOR TAX CONTROL FRAMEWORK

 The building blocks are, (i) an established tax strategy that comprehensively covers all the transactions that could affect the tax position of the enterprise; (ii) clear and adequate assignment of responsibility for implementation of TCF within the enterprise; (iii) sufficient governance documents to ensure adequate checks; (iv) regular testing and monitoring of the framework; (v) ability of the framework to assure all stakeholders including the tax administration that there is adequate internal control to manage tax risks and compliances/ disclosures are reliable.